susanhao/nets-final-project/README.md

 The CrowdFlowerAPI folder has the CrowdFlower API.

-The part3code has the the logo and codes needed for part 3 including the quality control module, the code production module, the code voting module, the bash commands, and the votes to count module.
+The part3code folder has the the logo and codes needed for part 3 including the quality control module, the code production module, the code voting module, the bash commands, and the votes to count module.

+The part4analysis folder has the code for generating the contributions figure, the figure itself, and the preliminary analysis of our data as well as our data in an excel sheet .